QuEraComputing/Bloqade.jl/docs/src/waveform.md

 # Waveforms

 Waveforms are essential ingredients for Rydberg quantum simulations.
-By controlling the waveforms of ``\Omega`` and ``\Delta``, one can prepare ground states of certain target Hamiltonian and study non-equalibrium dynamics of time-dependent Hamiltonians.
-With EaRyd, we support several built-in waveforms and allow the users to specify waveforms by inputing functions.
-We also support different operations of waveforms, such as smoothing, slicing, and composing, et al.
+By controlling the waveforms of the Rabi frequency ``\Omega`` and detuning ``\Delta``, one can prepare ground states of certain target Hamiltonian and study non-equilibrium dynamics of time-dependent Hamiltonians.
+With EaRyd, we support several built-in waveforms, as well as user-defined waveforms.
+For a given waveform, we also support smoothing, slicing, composing, and other operations.

 The generated waveforms can be directly used to build time-dependent Hamiltonians, see [`Hamiltonian`](@ref).